-circle What is F(c) if c is a positively oriented circle? • a circle with centre a and radius r circumstances [see also: state, situation, condition] Only in exceptional circumstances is it true that f(x+y) = f(x) + f(y).
-[Note the inversion.] • The idea is that C is fixed, but X and Y vary according to circumstances. • Under $\langle In \rangle$ what circumstances can this happen?
+circle What is F(c) if c is a positively oriented circle? • a circle with centre a and radius r

-- circumvent [see also: get around, overcome] The assumptions imposed on f circumvent measurability difficulties. - cite [= mention; see also: quote] In the proof of the cited theorem, we found sequences a and b with certain properties. the paper cited on p.
+- circumstances [see also: state, situation, condition] Only in exceptional circumstances is it true that f(x+y) = f(x) + f(y).
+[Note the inversion.]
+The idea is that C is fixed, but X and Y vary according to circumstances.
+Under $\langle In \rangle$ what circumstances can this happen? - circumvent [see also: get around, overcome] The assumptions imposed on f circumvent measurability difficulties.
+To circumvent this problem, we pass from consideration of F(A) to consideration of A. - cite [= mention; see also: quote] In the proof of the cited theorem, we found sequences a and b with certain properties. the paper cited on p.
 45 the above-cited paper - claim 1 To establish the last claim, let.....
 Their remarkable achievement seemed to validate John's claim.
 However, it soon turned out that.....
 2 [see also: assert] Lax claimed to obtain a formula for....., but the argument turned out to be incomplete.
 Note that for semilattices one could not claim that A is algebraically closed in B. We claim that, by setting w to zero on this interval, the value of F(w) is reduced.
-So F must be constant on H, thereby showing that A = B, as claimed (desired/required). - clarity When clarity requires it, we shall write.....
+In - particular v has all the properties that the theorem claims for u.
+So F must be constant on H, thereby showing that A = B, as claimed (desired/required).
+Since...., the generators of G are as claimed. - clarity When clarity requires it, we shall write.....
 We shall write "a.e. $[\omega]$ " whenever clarity requires that the measure be indicated.
 [Note the subjunctive be.]
 For the sake of clarity, we shall indicate in what follows to which space X belongs.
 It seems preferable, for clarity's sake, not to present the construction at the outset in the greatest generality possible.
 Standard Banach space notation is used throughout.
 For clarity, however, we record the notation that is used most heavily. - class Let F be of class T^k for some k.
 Then E is an equivalence relation on S. Each E-class of S contains.....
 We divide them into three classes depending on the width of..... - classic [see also: classical] Chapter 2 of the classic text [6] by R. Nevanlinna has a detailed treatment of this construction.
 [Note the difference between classic and classical: classic means "of acknowledged excellence" or "remarkably typical" (a classic example); and classical means "well-established, not modern".] - classical [see also: classic] Theorems 1 to 3 are classical results, due to Lebesgue.
 Since most of the results presented are quite classical (the novelty lies in the arrangement, and some of the proofs are new), I have not attempted to document the source of every item.
 The following theorem is clearly motivated by the classical LP-decomposition.
 Our proofs make substantial use of classical topology of the plane.
-[Note the difference between classic and classical: classic means "of acknowledged excellence" or "remarkably typical" (a classic example); and classical means "well-established, not modern".] - classification The middle part of Table 2 compares the classification according to max a_i , where only the longitudinal information is utilized, with those according to max b{ik} , where both longitudinal and survival information are used. - clear [see also: evident, obvious, plain] The definition of M makes it clear that F is continuous.
-[Note that the it is necessary here.]
-Now (d) is clear from the very last statement of Theorem 4.
-The difficulty is that it is by no means clear what one should mean by a normal family.
-It is also clear that there are extensions to....., but they do not seem to be worth the effort of formulating them separately.
-It is intuitively clear that the amount by which S_n exceeds zero should follow the exponential distribution.
-If G is clear from context, then we suppress reference to it in the notation.
-However, it is unclear how to prove Corollary 3 without the rank theorem. - clearly [see also: evidently, manifestly, obviously] It would clearly have been sufficient to assume.....
-It seems that the relations between these concepts emerge most clearly when the setting is quite abstract, and this (rather than a desire for mere generality) motivates our approach to the subject.
+[Note the difference between classic and classical: classic means "of acknowledged excellence" or "remarkably typical" (a classic example); and classical means "well-established, not modern".] - classification The middle part of Table 2 compares the classification according to max a_i , where only the longitudinal information is utilized, with those according to max b{ik} , where both longitudinal and survival information are used. - clause (i) of the following result was given in [5, Prop.
+4].